magnussimonsen/highschool_slides/slides/README.md

-# Slides - Simple Typst Presentation Template
+# Classroom Deck - Simple Typst Presentation Template

 A clean and simple slides template for Typst with built-in pause animations.